jlitte7/KingSeat/README.md

 - Build a complete history of your bag throwing accuracy over time

 ### 🏆 Clubhouse (League & Match Management)
-- **Team Management**: Create and organize teams
+Clubhouse is your central hub for managing teams, leagues, and matches.
+The homepage provides easy access to all team management features.

+#### Clubhouse Home
+- **Teams Button**: Access your full teams roster with hide/show capabilities
+- **View Leagues**: Browse and manage all your leagues
+- **Start Single Match**: Set up quick matches between teams

+#### Team Management
+- **Create & Organize Teams**: Build your roster of teams
-- **Team Visibility**: Hide/show teams to organize your roster
+- **Team Visibility Controls**: Hide/show teams to keep your list organized
   - **Active Teams**: View only teams you're currently using
   - **Hidden Teams**: View archived or inactive teams
   - **All Teams**: See your complete roster
   - Toggle visibility with the eye icon on any team card
-- **Player Rosters**: Add players to teams (minimum 2 for matches)
+- **Player Rosters**: Add players to teams (minimum 2 visible teams required for matches)
 - **Team Stats**: Track wins, losses, and total games
 - **Player Profiles**: View detailed stats for each player
-- **Sample Data Generator**: Instantly create 6 teams with 10 players each via the "Sample Data" button in Clubhouse header
+- **Sample Data Generator**: Instantly create 6 teams with 10 players each via the "Sample Data" button in Teams screen

 #### League System
 - **Create Leagues**: Set up multi-week leagues with any number of teams